 It costs between $50 – $100 to get a smart lock installed.
-However, if you do not have a technician available in your area, you can install the smart lock easily.
-The product comes with an in-depth installation manual.
+However, if you do not have a technician available in your area, you can install it easily by yourself, too.
+Smart locks usually come with in-depth installation manuals.
 Or you can stream an installation tutorial online.
 With the help of the right size screwdriver and nut bolts, anyone can install a smart lock.

-According to the FBI, every 26 seconds, a burglary strikes in America.
+According to the FBI, every 26 seconds, a burglar strikes in America.
 And these numbers are continuously escalating every year.
 As the thieves are getting smarter, so should your lock.
 Professionals say that smart locks are harder to manipulate than traditional deadbolts.
-This fine-grained access makes your home more secure than ever before.
+This fine-grained access makes your home more secure compared to traditional solutions.

 Remote Access & Monitoring

 Another great benefit of a smart lock is being able to lock and unlock the door remotely.
 When you are away from home, and some friend or family wants to get in, you can open the door for them while at work.
 In addition to that, you can send a guest password to your family so they can enter without your help.
-Furthermore, whenever someone unlocks your house, you will be notified of the app, which increases security.
+Furthermore, whenever someone unlocks your house, you will be notified through the app, which increases security and oversight.

 Most of the smart locks feature a tamper alarm.
 As the name suggests, a tamper alarm is a noise that your smart lock makes when someone tries to tamper with it.
 In simple terms, if an uninvited guest guesses too many wrong passwords, the alarm will go off and let you know about the danger.